“Agility: it rhymes with stability.”

 Ali has led leadership programs in over 60 countries worldwide over her career to date with clients such as adidas, GSK, Ericsson, Johnson Matthey, Lafarge Holcim, Legg Mason and CMS.
 She was formerly Head of Client Strategy at Korn/Ferry -where she also founded their Diversity & Inclusion approach.
 She co-founded the European region for Pivot Leadership Consulting, before founding Mind3.

 Ali is a published thinker and frequent speaker on applied neuroscience to high performance, collaboration and gender inclusion.
 She has recently published ‘TEAM-UP’ model, the applied neuroscience of high performance teams.
-She holds an MBA and BA, is accredited in psychometric assessments with the British Psychological Society, an Accredited Coach and a Practitioner of Applied Neuroscience.
+She holds an MBA and BA, is accredited in psychometric assessments with the British Psychological Society, an Accredited Coach and a Practitioner of Applied Neuroscience as well as being a Fellow of the Institute of Coaching of Harvard Medical School (2021).
 She is continuing her research and study of the field of neuroscience through HarvardX and into applied Artificial Intelligence at MIT.

 Key skills included large-scale business transformation, global business development, culture change, executive coaching, and senior leadership development design and delivery.
 Since founding The Jump Network in 2006, Andy has designed and delivered organizational change and senior leadership initiatives for global multinationals including Apple, Google, Barclays Capital, M&G Investments, BBC, British Airways, Dyson, Red Bull, France Telecom, and Novartis.